 See here the complete list of key messages and submessages on transport for COP24.

-PPMC will summarize content of sustainable transport events at COP24 and shine a light on the key developments and main insights of their relevance for the transport sector.
-The COP24 transport reports will be published bi-daily during the two weeks of the climate change conference.
+PPMC summarized content of sustainable transport events at COP24 and shined a light on the key developments and main insights of their relevance for the transport sector.
+The COP24 transport reports were published bi-daily during the two weeks of the climate change conference.

 COP24 bi-daily reports: